MicrosoftDocs/dataexplorer-docs/data-explorer/high-concurrency.md

 ### Configure query consistency

 Azure Data Explorer supports two query consistency models: *strong* (the default) and *weak*.
 Strong consistency ensures that only up-to-date consistent state of data is seen, no matter which compute node receives the query.
 Weak consistency nodes periodically refresh their copy of the metadata, leading to a latency of 1-2 minutes in the synchronization of metadata changes.
-This model allows reducing the load on the node that manages the metadata changes, providing higher concurrency than the default strong consistency.
-This configuration can be set in client request properties and in the Grafana data source configurations.
+The weak model allows reducing the load on the node that manages the metadata changes, providing higher concurrency than the default strong consistency.
+Set this configuration in [client request properties](kusto/api/netfx/request-properties.md) and in the Grafana data source configurations.

 > [!NOTE]
 > If you need to reduce the lag time for the refresh of metadata even further, open a support ticket.